Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

      Note that this will only affect the header scaling.
 To alter the label's scaling, use the label's root-leve
      @c "scaling" property.

+## Pie Chart {#pie-chart-properties}
+Properties for @c "pie-chart" nodes:
+- @c "variables": an item containing the following properties:
+  - @c "aggregate": The (optional) aggregate count column.\n These are the values accumulated into the respective labels from the group column(s).\n If this column is not provided, then frequency counts of the labels from the group column(s) are used.
+  - @c "group-1": the inner-ring grouping column (or only, if @c "group-2" isn't used).
+  - @c "group-2": the outer-ring grouping column (this is optional).
+- @c "label-placement": string specifying where to align the outer labels.\nThe options are:
+  - @c "flush"
+  - @c "next-to-parent"
+- @c "donut-hole": donut hole properties, which include:
+  - @c "proportion": a value between @c 0.0 and @c 0.95, specifying how much of the pie the hole should consume.
+  - @c "label": the ["label"](#line-plot-properties) shown in the middle of the hole.\n Note that this label will be implicitly justified and centered within the hole.
+  - @c "color": the color of the donut hole.

 ## Table {#table-properties}
 Properties for @c "table" nodes:
 - @c "transpose": @c true to transpose the data at the time of import.
 This means that the columns will become